kbysiec/vscode-go-to-mdn/README.md

 # Go to MDN

-The extension is a complement for feature added in version 1.38 (August 2019 release).
+The extension is a complement for feature added in version 1.38 (August 2019 release) - [MDN Reference for HTML and CSS](https://code.visualstudio.com/updates/v1_38#_mdn-reference-for-html-and-css).
 It allows user to browse MDN web docs directly from Visual Studio Code using command palette.

 The data comes from [MDN Github repository](https://github.com/mdn/browser-compat-data).